Distributed Online Aggregative Optimization for Dynamic Multi-robot Coordination: Introduction

 There exists a vast literature on distributed online optimization, which addresses two main optimization set-ups known as cost-coupled (or consensus optimization) and constraint-coupled, see, e.g.,~\cite{notarstefano2019distributed}.
 In the cost-coupled framework the goal is to optimize a cost function given by the sum of several local functions with a common decision variable.
-In~\cite{cavalcante2013distributed} an online optimization algorithm based on a distributed subgradient scheme is proposed.
-In \cite{towfic2014adaptive} an adaptive diffusion algorithm is proposed to address changes regarding both the cost function and the constraints characterizing the problem.
-A class of coordination algorithms that generalize distributed online subgradient descent and saddle-point dynamics is proposed in~\cite{mateos2014distributed} for network scenarios modeled by jointly-connected graphs.
-An algorithm consisting of a subgradient flow combined with a push-sum consensus is studied in~\cite{akbari2015distributed} for time-varying directed graphs.
-Cost uncertainties and switching communication topologies are addressed in~\cite{hosseini2016online} by using a distributed algorithm based on dual subgradient averaging.
-A distributed version of the mirror descent algorithm is proposed in~\cite{shahrampour2017distributed} to address online optimization problems.
-In~\cite{yuan2017adaptive} a consensus adaptive primal dual subgradient method is used to address distributed constrained optimization in online setting.
-Distributed online optimization framework is used in~\cite{zhou2017incentive} to handle the distribution grids problem.
+Distributed online algorithms based on subgradient schemes are proposed in \cite{cavalcante2013distributed,towfic2014adaptive,akbari2015distributed}, while primal-dual or dual approaches are proposed in \cite{mateos2014distributed,hosseini2016online,yuan2017adaptive}.
+The use of a model for the minimum variation is considered in~\cite{shahrampour2017distributed}, where a mirror descent algorithm is proposed.
+Distributed online optimization is used in~\cite{zhou2017incentive} to handle the distribution grids problem.
 In~\cite{akbari2019individual} an online algorithm based on the alternating direction method of multipliers is proposed.
 In the more recent constraint-coupled optimization framework, each local objective function depends on a local decision variable, but all the variables are coupled through separable coupling constraints.
 In~\cite{lee2017sublinear} this set-up is addressed in an online setting and a sublinear regret bound is ensured by using a distributed primal dual algorithm.
 The same result is achieved in~\cite{li2020distributedConstraints} by introducing a push-sum mechanism to allow for directed graph topologies.
 Time-varying inequality constraints have been taken into account in~\cite{yi2020distributed}, in which a distributed primal dual mirror descent algorithm is proposed.